currysoup/grid/README.md

-# lockfree
+# grid

-A collection of lock free data structures starting with a hash map.
+An implementation of Dr. Cliff Click's nonblocking hashmap.

 ## License